-where $\rm{N^{test}_i}$ and $\rm{N^{true}_i}$ are the true and test data sets in the \textit{i-th} energy bin, and $\xi^2_k$ represents the quadratic penalty term to account for the systematic uncertainties.
+where $s_i$ and $b_{i}$ represent the signal and background events in the \textit{i-th} energy bin. $N^{test}_i = s_{i}(\vec{\lambda},m_0, {\rm{R_{\rm{ED}}}})+ b_{i}(\vec{\lambda},m_0, {\rm{R_{\rm{ED}}}})$.
 We generate the true data set using the standard oscillation scenario with the central values of the oscillation parameters as in Tab.~\ref{Best-fit}.
 In the test data sets, we consider the LED model and marginalize the $\chi^2$ over both the oscillation parameter uncertainties and systematic uncertainties, and report the minimum $\chi^2$.